coq/coq/doc/sphinx/language/core/records.rst

    :n:`{? > }`
-     If specified, the constructor is declared as a coercion from the class of the last field type to the record name (this may fail if the uniform inheritance condition is not satisfied).
+     If specified, the constructor is declared as a coercion from the class of the last field type to the record name.
      See :ref:`coercions`.

    :n:`@ident_decl`
      The :n:`@ident` within is the record name.